mostafijurbabu/B-12-A5-Emergency-Repo/readme.md

 5. preventDefault():

 The preventDefault() method prevents the default action of an event from happening.
-Example: Clicking a link (<a href="#">) normally redirects you to another page.
+Example: Clicking a link normally redirects you to another page.
 Using preventDefault(), you can stop that redirection.

 stopPropagation():